Reliable Cellular Automata with Self-Organization: Cellular automata

 \subsection{Fields of a local state}

-The space-time configuration of a deterministic cellular automaton can be viewed as a ``computation''.
+The history of a deterministic cellular automaton can be viewed as a ``computation''.
 Moreover, every imaginable computation can be performed by an appropriately chosen cellular automaton function.
 This is not the place to explain the meaning of this statement if it is not clear to the reader.
 But it becomes maybe clearer if we point out that a better known model of computation, the Turing machine , can be considered a special cellular automaton.

-Let us deal, from now on, only with cellular automata in which the set $\SS$ of local states consists of binary strings of some fixed length $\nm{\SS}$\glo{"|@$\nm{\SS}$} called the \df{capacity} of the sites.
-Thus, if the automaton has 16 possible states then its states can be considered binary strings of length 4.
-If $\nm{\SS}>1$ then the information represented by the state can be broken up naturally into parts.
+\begin{definition}[Capacity] We will deal, from now on, only with cellular automata in which the set \( \states \) of local states consists of binary strings of some fixed length \( \cp=\nm{\states} \)\glo{"|@\( \nm{\states} \)} called the \df{capacity} of the sites.
+Thus, if the automaton has 16 possible states then its states can be considered binary strings of length 4. \end{definition}

+If \( \nm{\states}>1 \) then the information represented by the state can be broken up naturally into parts.
 It will greatly help reasoning about a transition rule if it assigns different functions to some of these parts; a typical ``computation'' would indeed do so.

-Subsets of the set $\{0,\ldots,\nm{\SS}-1\}$ will be called \df{fields} .
+\begin{definition}[Fields] Nonempty subsets of the set \( \set{0,\dots,\nm{\states}-1} \) will be called \df{fields} .
 Some of these subsets will have special names.
-Let \glo{all@$\All$}
+Let \glo{all@\( \All \)}

-If $s=(s(i): i\in\All))$ is a bit string and $\F=\{i_{1},\ldots,i_{k}\}$ is a field with $i_{j}<i_{j+1}$ then we will write \glo{.@$s.\F$}
+If \( s=\tupof{s(i) : i\in\All} \) is a bit string and \( \F=\set{i_{1},\dots,i_{k}} \) is a field with \( i_{j}<i_{j+1} \) then we will write \glo{.@\( s.\F \)}

-for the bit string that is called \df{field} $\F$ of the state.
+for the bit string that is called \df{field} \( \F \) of the state.
+The field consisting of the bits \( s(i),s(i+1),\dots,s(j-1) \) of the state will be denoted

-\begin{example} If the capacity is 12 we could subdivide the interval $[0,11]$ into subintervals of lengths 2,2,1,1,2,4 respectively and call these fields the input, output, mail coming from left, mail coming from right, memory and workspace.
-We can denote these as $\Input$\glo{input@$\Input$}, $\Output$\glo{output@$\Output$}, $\Mail_{j}$\glo{mail@$\Mail$} ($j=-1,1$), $\fld{Work}$\glo{work@$\fld{Work}$} and $\Memory$\glo{memory@$\Memory$}.
-If $s$ is a state then $s.\Input$ denotes the first two bits of $s$, $s.\Mail_{1}$ means the sixth bit of $s$, etc. \end{example}
+The array obtained from joining the same fields (say the Mail field) of all the different cells is called a \df{track} , (say the Mail track).
+(The terminology recalls tracks of a magnetic tape.)
+We will generally define fields that are either disjoint or contained in each other (but there may be some exceptions.)
+We will call the number of bits \( |\F| \) in a field its \( \df{width} \), and and the proportion \( |F|/\cp \) its \df{relative width}.
+The width and relative width of a \df{track} is defined to be the same as that of the corresponding field. \end{definition}